Lighting Tips for Computer & Desk Work

 With dawn-to-dusk exterior sunlight being crowded out by the presence of electric lights inside our homes and offices, it is easy to forget about the subtle ways the environment can influence our ability to concentrate on our work.

-Not only will this help create the perfect work environment, it will also help set your circadian rhythm in the morning, which in turn will help you get up and going.
+So when you're getting ready for work, take a moment to upgrade your overhead lighting.
+Not only will this help create the perfect work environment, but it will also help set your circadian rhythm in the morning, which in turn will help you get up and going.

 Make Use of The Sunshine